-Accounting Seed supports accounting for multiple companies in a single instance of Salesforce under the following conditions, all of the companies need the same:
+Accounting Seed supports accounting for multiple companies in a single instance of Salesforce as long as the companies have the same fiscal year end.

-- Decide how many ledgers are needed.
-Each company should have its own ledger.
+1. Determine how many Ledgers are needed.
+Each company should have its own Ledger.

-- Populate the following fields for each ledger:
+4. Populate the following fields for each Ledger:

 - Ledger Name: Name of Corporate Entity